valerieniloinsigh31/pp4_FootNoteApp/README.md

 Everyone who joins the FootNote app has the choice of having their own FootNote profile, where they post their ideas and are susceptible to criticism/feedback by the other FootNote app members who they have accepted as feedback givers on their profile.
 Additionally, they will be capable of applying to be a feedback given on the profiles or other writers who they match with.
 They will need to be accepted as a feedback giver before they can see the ideas, vote the idea green/red and give feedback on the profiles of other FootNote members.

+DESIGN:

+Lucidcharts

+How I want the apo to look

+Views:

+User interaction
+One to many relationship?
+Or many to many relationship?

+Functions to break down...

+One to many-the profile owner operates as the superuser or administrator of their own profile.
+Only they can post/edit their own original idea on their own FootNote profile.
+Accordingly, this is a one to many relationship.

+The users or feedback givers who are viewing the original ideas of the profile owner, who are voting green/red on the profile owners original ideas, who are posting FootNotes in response to the ideas (which have a maximum character/word restriction but can be deleted or edited by the user until the footnote is stored/removed by the profile owner) and who can like or dislike the footnotes of other users is a many to many relationship as they can interact on the profile but also they can receive interactions by others (such as somebody liking/disliking their footnote)

+Views...

+Models

+Formtt...model, view, template

+Directories and frameworks used

+Design....CSS...hover..what frameworks have been connected that are aiding in bringing this app to fruition

+Materialize

+Visibility

+Was bootstrap used?

+Object orientated design

+Testing-what tests were used

+Languages-what languages were used

+Testing on languages
+What was used to test languages